 - 1. Lower the loader arms, set the parking brake, and shut off the engine. - Secure the traction unit to the trailer with chains or straps using the tie-down/lift loops (Figure 4) to secure the rear of the traction unit and the loader arms/mount plate to secure the front of the traction unit.

 Lifting the Traction Unit

-You can lift the traction unit using the tie-down/lift loops as lift points indicated in the Product Overview (page 13).
+You can lift the traction unit using the tie-down/lift loops as lift points (Figure 4).

 Loading the Machine